Kentucky's 13th Senate district

 Kentucky's 13th Senatorial district is one of 38 districts in the Kentucky Senate.
 Located in the central part of the state, it comprises central Lexington.
-It has been represented by Reggie Thomas (D–Lexington) since 2014.
+It has been represented by Reginald L. Thomas (D–Lexington) since 2014.
 As of 2023, the district had a population of 123,201.

 Voter registration

 On January 1, 2025, the district had 87,050 registered voters, who were registered with the following parties.